 Load Balancing Reference

-Every API that has been defined with an
+Every Service that has been defined with a

 if the name resolves to multiple IP addresses, provided the hostname does not